-For this toddler activity, we did a Christmas twist on one of our favorite games Pom Pom Push.
-Pom Pom Push is one seriously easy to prep activity that we’ve been playing around here for months.
+For this toddler activity, we did a Christmas twist on one of our favorite games Pom Pom Push which is one seriously easy to prep activity that we’ve been playing around here for months.
 It was destined for a holiday spin.

 I promise the set up took me 5 minutes on the dot.
 It sounds like a lot but it was seriously just 5 minutes.
 And it bought me a whole lot of “Mom time” with a toddler independently playing and having fun.

 I set the pom poms next to the box and my toddler knew exactly what to do – push those buggers through the holes.
-The added challenge of making him push each pom pom through its corresponding color hole was a nice added challenge.
+The added challenge of asking him to push each pom pom through its corresponding color hole was a nice added challenge.

 - Fine motor skills